DG Shipper's Declaration (DGD) and e-DGD

 Download the Dangerous Goods Declaration:

 Please note that the fillable form of the "Shipper's Declaration" requires Adobe Acrobat (c) software in version 6 or 7.
-When using the free Acrobat Reader version the "save file" functionality will not be available.
+When using the free Acrobat Reader version, the file can be saved for printing or future use.

 Electronic Dangerous Goods Shipper's Declaration (e-DGD)